Russian Bombshell Olya Abramovich Spills Out Of A Black Bandeau Bra In New Sexy Snap

 “Wow!!
 Would you like to take some photos with me in Rome??
 Let me know!”

-Earlier this week, Olya stunned her fans with a very racy snap that immediately sent temperatures soaring and left her fans completely awestruck.
+Earlier this week, Olya stunned her fans with a very racy snap that immediately sent temperatures soaring, and left her fans completely awestruck.

 In the picture, the stunning model could be seen sitting on a sofa, wearing pink lace lingerie through which she exposed her enviable assets.